 Interpersonal skills (communication, problem solving, conflict management, collaboration) to share research based instructional approaches with teachers and staff, provide advice and coaching to frontline staff

 Willingness to travel throughout Brooklyn and Staten Island to visit schools and attend meetings (2-3 days/week)

 This is a full time position.
 The salary offered for this position is starting at $50,000, commensurate with applicant experience.

 A current physical exam and TB test are required for all Beacon Directors.
 All site based staff must be fingerprinted before being hired.
 A $25 mandatory background check is required.

 How To Apply:

-Please email a resume and cover letter to firstname.lastname@example.org.
-Please write "Literacy Manager" in the subject line of your email.
+Please fill out the form below.
+Put "Literacy Manager" in the Position You're Applying For field.
+Please upload your resume and a cover letter as well.
 Applications submitted without a resume and cover letter will not be considered.
 Only candidates being considered for the position will be contacted.

 Founded in 1981, the NIA Community Services Network is a nonprofit organization dedicated to addressing issues that impact youth, families, and seniors.
 The NIA serves thousands of clients each year through after-school programs, summer day camps, cultural arts opportunities, youth and family counseling services, community assistance, referral services, and senior support programs.